All Products

 Note

-If an application sends a direct HTTPS request, the mesh proxy treats it as standard TLS traffic, which disables the L7 capabilities of the mesh.
-Therefore, you must ensure that your application sends HTTP plaintext requests.
-Depending on your configuration, the mesh either forwards the HTTP requests directly to external services or automatically upgrades them to HTTPS requests.
+If an application sends a direct HTTPS request, the mesh proxy treats it as standard TLS traffic, which disables L7 capabilities.
+To use L7 features such as traffic mirroring, routing, and observability, ensure your application sends HTTP plaintext requests.
+Depending on your configuration, ASM either forwards the HTTP requests directly to external services or automatically upgrades them to HTTPS.

 Traffic routing